 At the moment, Adobe’s GPU acceleration is poorly implemented, so there don’t seem to be huge benefits to having a fast GPU card anyway…

 1.3) Storage and Configuration Changes

 Both Mac Pro and iMac can run PCIe-based flash storage, so their storage performance is comparable.
-The iMac has the option to run large-capacity Fusion drives, which are much cheaper in comparison and can give up to 3 TB of total storage – the Mac Pro has no such option (and for a reason).
+The iMac has the option to run large-capacity Fusion drives, which are much cheaper in comparison and can give up to 3 TB of total storage – the Mac Pro has no such option (and for a good reason).
 Personally, I would stay away from spinning drives (a Fusion drive is a combination of SSD and spinning disks), since they are slower and not as reliable in comparison to Flash drives.
 If a spinning drive fails in an iMac, it would be pretty darn expensive to get it replaced.
 That’s one of the biggest disadvantages of the iMac – aside from swapping RAM, nothing else is easily replaceable.
-With such a thin form factor, Apple packed everything very tightly into the iMac chassis, making it pretty very difficult to access storage or CPU.
+With such a thin form factor, Apple packed everything very tightly into the iMac chassis, making it very difficult to access the storage or the CPU.

 On a Mac Pro, changing the components is much easier.
 Once you remove the cover, you can easily swap out RAM and PCIe Storage.
 And with a bit of work, one could even swap out the CPU.

 So keep this in mind when buying an iMac.
 Once you choose your configuration, there is no going back, which is why choosing the correct storage and CPU is so important!